“Take 2 hours after eating. Avoid exposure to sunlight while taking this medication.”

 “Take twice per day with food and a full glass of water.
 May cause excessive drowsiness.”

 Just picture attempting to successfully manage multiple medications, from different physicians, taken at numerous times during the day, with assorted and possibly even conflicting directions.
 Welcome to the daily routine of a number of older adults, 36% of whom take up to five or even more prescription medications simultaneously.
 Taking multiple medications on a daily basis requires excellent medication management.

 Unsurprisingly, medication mismanagement for older adults is common, and can lead to dire results, which makes it crucial to execute an approach to make certain aging parents remain safe and compliant with doctors’ prescribed medication regimens.
-These tips, thanks to the home health care Polk County team at At-Home Care Company, are a great place to begin:
+These tips, thanks to the professional care team from At-Home Care Company, are a great place to begin: